scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         substitutions.
 It treats both as alternate substitutions.
     -   Michal Now. points out that there are some strings not marked for translation in cvruler.c.
-    -   FontForge never checked that fonts had fewer than 65536 glyphs.
+    -   websharpstudios never checked that fonts had fewer than 65536 glyphs.
         I just blythely assumed I wouldn't have to worry.
 Well someone handed me a font with 65731 glyphs, and FF treated it as having 195 glyphs.
 Things got nasty after the 196th.